xShadowBlade/emath.js/documentation/docs/install.md

 > Note: For advanced usage, using npm and Node.js is prefered.

-> Warning: HTML CDN as well as nodejs(?) is possibly bugged, causing unexpected behavior when working with the E instance.
+> Warning: HTML CDN as well as nodejs(?) is possibly bugged, causing unexpected behavior when working with the Decimal instance.
 Typescript usage is prefered.

 ### Install via npm (recommended)